 This project is just the library portion of a much bigger cross-classroom project, utilizing art, music, library, and classroom teachers.
+This collection first focuses on visual analysis of artworks and photographs as a lead-in for further research into individual musician’s biographies.

 Day 1: See, Think, Wonder - we look at the photograph together and they come up with their sticky notes for later discussions.